Finax Blog

 • What is rebalancing?

-• Rebalancing maintains the portfolio's risk at an appropriate level.
+• Rebalancing keeps the portfolio's risk at an appropriate level.

 • Rebalancing steadily increases the return on investment.